\v{C}ech-Delaunay gradient flow and homology inference for self-maps: Computing the Cech--Delaunay gradient flow

-At the core of the discrete flow algorithm is the capability to compute the smallest separating sphere of sets $Q, A \subseteq X$, or deciding that it does not exist.
+We now turn these results into an algorithm for computing the smallest separating sphere of sets $Q, A \subseteq X$, or deciding that no separating sphere exists.
 We pattern the algorithm after the randomized algorithm for the smallest enclosing sphere described in \cite{Wel91}, which we recall first.